Early access: Released

-Failed games
+Unfinished games

-There have been some notable examples of failures of the early access approach.
+There have been some notable examples of unfinished games of the early access approach.
 The game Earth: Year 2066 was placed on Steam's early access with numerous promised features, but found by those that purchased the title that the game has numerous programming bugs making it unplayable, that it failed to approach its promises on the product page and used a number of assets from the commercial game engine.
-Many users, including Jim Sterling of The Escapist, called out on both its developer Killing Day Studios for abusing the early access program and for Valve to remove the title for fraudulently representing gameplay.
+Many users, including James Stephanie Sterling of The Escapist, called out on both its developer Killing Day Studios for abusing the early access program and for Valve to remove the title for fraudulently representing gameplay.
 Valve subsequently removed the title and refunded money, noting that while developers using early access have the right to promote and set the pricing for their games, "Steam does require honesty from developers in the marketing of their games".

 Another example is the Spacebase DF-9; while the development team from Double Fine had laid out plans for several features and gameplay improvements over time, Double Fine opted to end its full-time development, completing its early access and releasing a final product that while fully playable lacked many of the planned features; the company will continue to fix critical bugs with the game and will include support for user modifications via Steam's Workshop channel but will not create any new content for the game itself, disappointing many players of the game that were looking forwards to these planned features.
-Shortly after the release of 1.0 twelve employees were laid off including the programmer and project lead JP LeBreton.
-Later on the Double Fine forums it was announced that there were no further plans for patches and there was no team assigned to the project leaving Steam Workshop integration in limbo.
+Shortly after the release of 1.0, twelve employees were laid off including the programmer and project lead JP LeBreton.
+Later on the Double Fine forums it was announced that there were no further plans for patches and there was no team assigned to the project, leaving Steam Workshop integration in limbo.
 Double Fine's Tim Schafer stated that they opted for this solution as while DF-9 represented their first experiment with the early access approach, they had reached a point where the amount of money earned from sales of the game in early access were not covering the production costs, and the timeline to reach the planned goals would have been several years down the road.

+Second Extinction, a first-person shooter that was under development by Systemic Reaction, was released in early access in October 2020.
+The game was planned to remain in early access until October 2022, when the game was scheduled to be commercially released.
+After numerous delays, Systemic Reaction cancelled the game's commercial release in October 2023 and subsequently announced that the game's early access servers would shut down in 2024, which would result in the game becoming unplayable.